gnimmelf/nibio-interview-case/README.md

 ***Codebase**

 For backend tech I wanted to use Bun and Hono; Bun because I like it for smaller projects due to it's leaner, often friendlier APIs, and Hono because I allready have tried out Elysia.
-Hono is also the wide variety of runtime enironments it can be deployed to, and it's lightwight footprint.
+For Hono it is also the wide variety of runtime enironments it can be deployed to, and it's lightwight footprint.
 I found a [Meduim article](https://dev.to/yutakusuno/hono-simple-messaging-app-using-bun-and-websocket-mnk) that I used as a staring point.
 The structure of the messaging system is taken from here.

-The frontend I based off another recent interview case I had with React, Vite, TS and Panda CSS as design system.
+The frontend I based off another recent interview case I had using React, Vite, TS and Panda-CSS as design system.

 I opted to split the code base into 3 parts, `client`, `server`, and a `shared` folder symlinked into both `client` and `server` for common type defs and constants.
 Both FE and BE read the same `.env` file in first common ancestor folder.